johnchd/johnchd.github.io/_posts/2023-12-3-Enhancing-Security-With-Cookie-Flags.md

 Its important to note that if a site authenticates users, it should regenerate and resend cookies (even if cookies are not expired) every time a user authenticates.
 Addressing the reuse of cookies (and the uniqueness of a cookie) helps mitigate session fixation attacks.

 ***Domain:***
 Extra thought should be put into setting the Domain attribute.
-This is because if the `Set-Cookie` header field **does not** have the `Domain` attribute (which is default), the effective domain is the domain of the request.
+This is because if the `Set-Cookie` header field **does not** have the `Domain` attribute (which is default), so the effective domain is the domain of the request.

 However, consider the following example where a developer wants to specify the cookie for only a certain domain:

-The website is named test4jc.com, and the developer sets the domain attribute to test4jc.com as so:
+The website is named `test4jc.com`, and the developer sets the `Domain` attribute to `test4jc.com` as so:
 ```
 Set-Cookie: myCookie=myValue; Domain=test4jc.com; Path=/; Expires=Wed, 01 Jan 2025 00:00:00 GMT; Secure; HttpOnly; SameSite=Strict
 ```

 Explicitly setting the `Domain` attribute to `test4jc.com`, the cookie is *automatically* converted to `.test4jc.com`, and in turn will be available to `test.test4jc.com`.
-By using the domain attribute, the developer has inadvertently opened up this cookie for all subdomains of `test4jc.com`.
+So by using the `Domain` attribute, the developer has inadvertently opened up this cookie for all subdomains of `test4jc.com`.

 ***Secure:***
 The flag will prevent the cookie from being transmitted via HTTP - and the cookie will ONLY be transmitted via HTTPS.